Endovenous Laser Ablation - How it's performed

 , local anaesthetic is first injected to numb the skin.
 Through the numb patch a hollow needle or "cannula" is inserted into the vein to be treated.
 For the Great Saphenous Vein (GSV)

-, the patient is lying on their back and the entry point is usually around or below the knee (although some still prefer to into this vein around the ankle).
+, the patient is lying on their back and the entry point is usually around or below the knee (although some still prefer to enter into this vein around the ankle).
 In difficult Great Saphenous Veins

 , there may be the need to enter this vein in two or three different places and close it in sections.
 For the Small Saphenous Vein (SSV)